 Children learn more from what you are than what you teach.
 W.E.B.
 DuBois

-Meet the specific needs of your child these include physical needs and emotional needs for love and care.
-When you fail to provide these basic needs you are neglecting him or her.
-Love your child unconditionally but you do not have to say ‘yes’ to everything your child demands sometimes you cannot afford it and sometimes you should not.
+Meet the specific needs of your child these include physical needs and emotional needs for love, warmth and care.
+When you fail to provide these basic needs you are neglecting your child.
+Love your child unconditionally but you do not have to say ‘yes’ to everything he/she demands sometimes you cannot afford it and sometimes you should not.
 Explain to the child when you cannot.

-Be an example of the kind of person you want your children to be.
-Model good values to your children in your speech, behaviour and actions.
+Be an example of the kind of person you want your child to be.
+Model good values to your child in your speech, behaviour and actions.
 Never fight before your child.
-Do not argue or fight with your spouse in the presence of your children.
+Do not argue or fight with your spouse in the presence of your child.
 If you do, settle it quickly and make up.
-Let your children learn that conflict is inevitable but how you manage it is crucial.
+Let your child learn that conflict is inevitable but how you manage it is crucial.

 Do not exert power or control over your child.
 Never be overbearing but use your parental authority.
 Know when to give your child choices, how to support him or her in making decisions and behaving appropriately.
 Provide guidance but respect your child’s feelings and choices.

 As you discipline and set boundaries affirm your child, appreciate his or her uniqueness and peculiarities and fulfil your responsibilities to your child.

 Connecting with each child

 Spend quality time with your child.
 Connect with each child to correct and train the child.
 Let your child talk about how his day was and take time to listen.
 Acknowledge and appreciate each child’s uniqueness.
 Encourage your child to talk to you about everything.
 Let him know he can talk to you about anything that you will listen attentively, calmly, counsel, rebuke with love and understanding, guide and direct.

 Learn to effectively communicate with your child.
 Listen attentively to your child.
 Do not presume anything let him or her feel heard and understood by you.
 Make use of positive communication with your spouse and others this will help your child imbibe good social skills and relate well with you and others.